 Once you're out of the dark, you're invited to discover the effect of the group’s experience in a facilitated discussion.

 And the proof?

+The value of these workshops is strong and sustainable.
 Research* of participants in Dialogue in the Dark workshops shows:

 *Dialogue Social Enterprise Social Impact study 2009, including 300 questionnaires and 20 interviews.